Gaussian random permutation and the boson point process

-\begin{Definition} Let $d\ge 3$ and $\beta>0$.
-The Gaussian random interlacements process at level $\beta$ is the Poisson point process on the space $\tW$ of discrete-time trajectories in $\R^d$ modulo time shift defined in \eqref{doubly inf}, with intensity measure $\beta Q^{\ri}(d\tilde{w})$.
-We will use $\Gamma^{\ri}_\beta$ to denote a configuration of the random interlacements at level $\beta$, and $\mu^{\ri}_\beta$ to denote its law. \end{Definition}
+\begin{Definition}[Gaussian random interlacements]\rm Let $d\ge 3$ and $\rho>0$.
+The \emph{Gaussian random interlacement} process at level $\rho$ is the Poisson point process on the space $\kW$ , with intensity measure $\rho Q^{\ri}(d\tilde{w})$.
+We will use $\Gamma^{\ri}_\rho$ to denote a configuration of the random interlacements at level $\rho$, and $\mu^{\ri}_\rho$ to denote its law. \end{Definition}

 This definition is slightly simpler than the one proposed by Sznitman \cite{Sznitman1} in $\Z^d$.
 The original definition considers a point process in the product space $\R_{\ge 0} \times \tW$ with intensity measure $du \otimes Q^{\ri}(d\tilde{w})$, so that each trajectory $\tilde{w}$ is sampled with an associated level $u>0$ used to couple realizations of the model at different densities.
-For our purposes it is enough to a priori fix the level $\beta$.
+For our purposes it is enough to a priori fix the level $\rho$.